hrysakis/d2v_change_detection_tool/README.md

 #DEMO VIDEO

 You can found a demo video showing the basic functionalities.
-This video is located in the src/main/webapp/video_files/demo_video.mp4 or you can download it from here: (https://raw.githubusercontent.com/hrysakis/d2v_change_detection_tool/master/src/main/webapp/video_files/demo_video.mp4)
+You can view it by open the video.html file which is located in src/main/webapp/ folder.